tthcodes/Mastermind/README.md

 - You will guess a 4-digit number sequence once the game starts.
 (Numbers can range from 0 ➡️ 7)
 - The computer has already generated a random, correct number sequence.
 It is unknown to you.
 (THERE CAN BE DUPLICATES!)
 - You have a limited number of guesses, and the amount of guesses remaining should be shown to you.
-- After each guess, you will get feedback clueing you in on how close you were.
+- After each guess, you will get feedback clueing you in on how close you were to the correct answer sequence.
-- The feedback contains 2 relevant numbers: how many digits of your guess were correct numbers, and how many digits were in the correct location (index).
+- The feedback contains 2 relevant numbers: one representing how many digits of your guess were correct numbers, and the other representing how many digits in your guess were in the correct location.

 You can configure game settings as well!
 This means you can increase/decrease the number of available guesses, how many digits are in the correct sequence, etc.